The cannabis root contains important medicinal potential.

-Using the roots of cannabis for medicinal purposes is a tradition that reaches deep beneath the surface of history.
-Sadly, many western cultures have lost this traditional medicine after decades of prohibition stigmatized its use.
-Recently, however, researchers have begun to investigate the ways in which we can use every part of the cannabis plant to treat a variety of ailments and conditions.
+Using the cannabis root for medicinal purposes is a tradition that reaches deep beneath the surface of history.
+Sadly, many western cultures have lost this traditional medicine after decades of prohibition stigmatizing its use.
+Recently, however, researchers have begun to investigate the ways in which we can use every part of the cannabis plant to treat a variety of ailments and conditions, especially cannabis root.

 If you’re planning to grow your own cannabis plants, you’ll want to know the extent to which you can use this wonderful plant.
 You may already know about the cannabinoids, terpenes, stems and buds and leaves, but dismissed the roots.
 However, they have their important medicinal uses.

 Menstruation, Childbirth, Menopause

 Roots have been used across the world to help with women’s pain during childbirth and menstruation.
 Cannabis plant roots contain friedelin, a compound that is also used as an aphrodisiac in India, Sri Lanka, Java, and West Africa.
 Friedelin is able to balance estrogen levels during menopause and to encourage menstruation.
-Lignans are also present in the root and these can be used in treating cancer.
+Cancer fighitng Lignans are also present in the root.
 To get scientific The lignans are a large group of polyphenols that are present in plants.

 In Chinese medicine, women going through a difficult labour were once given a juice or decoction made from cannabis root.
-The juice would also be used to encourage expulsion of a retained placenta and to stop postpartum hemorrhage.
+The healers would also use the juice to expell retained placenta, and to stop postpartum hemorrhaging.